 Getting Started

-Install cal and start managing your macOS Calendar from the terminal.
+Install ical and start managing your macOS Calendar from the terminal.
+Supports curl install, go install, and manual download on macOS.

 Requirements